Reuben Langdon: Career

-Langdon also stars in Shuta Sueyoshi and ISSA song music video called Over "Quartzer", which also serves as Kamen Rider Zi-O opening theme song.
+Langdon also stars in the music video for "Over 'Quartzer,'" the theme song for Kamen Rider Zi-O.

+Langdon did not reprise his role as Ken in Street Fighter 6, claiming this was due to a Newsweek interview that painted him in a bad light.

+During the announcement of the Devil May Cry Netflix series, it was revealed that fellow Devil May Cry actor Johnny Yong Bosch would be replacing Langdon as Dante.
+When asked why Langdon was not voicing the character, Bosch responded that in an Instagram reply that Langdon had quit acting.

+Personal life

 While filming a documentary in Guatemala in February 2019, the car Langdon and Steve Copeland were in was shot at.
 The gunman then tried to break into the vehicle and opened fire again as the pair sped away.

-Recognition

-GamesRadar called Reuben Langdon Dante's best voice actor (in Devil May Cry 3 and 4), noting that the two other actors did not fit the character well.
-Anime News Network agreed, saying that it made the character far more likable in the anime series despite flaws in its writing.
-IGN concurred, finding Langdon a better actor than Toshiyuki Morikawa due to his experience with the series.

-Personal life
+Reuben Langdon has been critical of the Black Lives Matter and the MeToo movements, saying that "it just creates more conflict and will never end because they will always be throwing people under the bus."
+Reuben Langdon has also used his social media account to express interest in COVID-19 and anti-vaccination conspiracy theories.

+Belief in Extraterrestrial Life

 Langdon claims to have had his first UFO sighting in the late 2000s, which sparked his interest in ufology and the paranormal.
 He has since spent time researching extraterrestrials, and is the creator and host of the web show Interview With E.D.
 (Extra-Dimensionals).
 In 2013, he co-produced a five-day event called the Citizen Hearing on Disclosure at the National Press Club in Washington, D.C.
 The event brought together over 40 people, mostly ex-government and military, to testify in front of six former U.S. Congress members in a mock congressional hearing about the possibility of aliens interacting with humans.
 He has claimed that this event is the most comprehensive body of evidence and testimony delivered to the public on the subject of aliens.